delegateas/XrmDefinitelyTyped/docs/content/xrm-dts-usage.md

     }

-> Note when using modules, you need to export all functions you want to call
+> Note when using namespaces, you need to export all functions you want to call
 > outside of it.
 In this case the `onLoad()` function needs to be used by CRM,
 > and therefore needs to be exported.